jsverse/transloco/README.md

 export class MyComponent {}
 ```

-Or we can set the `scope` input in the `transloco` structural directive:
+3. We can set the `scope` input in the `transloco` structural directive:

 ```html
 <ng-container *transloco="let t; scope: 'todos';">